smithgeoffrey/go-coop/README.md

 ### What App?

-Jenkins and Docker are great but the underlying app they manage is the whole point: get the app into the pipeline and deploy it -- repeat infinitely.
+Jenkins and Docker are great but the underlying app they manage is the whole point.
 I'd been wanting to do more go, which seemed a good fit here: it's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
 I've used it a little and I like it.
-It seems to have promise as a leading language for the next decade, with tendrals in the ops and dev spaces.
+It seems to have promise as a leading language for the next decade, with tendrals in both dev and ops.

-But what would the go app do?
+What would the app do?
 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]  Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 Just add a raspberry pi, a couple types of sensors and a network camera: [2]

   - is the door really up or down as expected
   - what are the temps outside versus inside the coop